Toggle menu

 Many of the council's services are now available to access via our website and there have been significant upgrades to the council's systems.

-We are looking at reducing our customer service team's face-to-face and telephone operating hours during quieter times.
+We will reduce our customer service team's face-to-face and telephone operating hours during quieter times.

 Many other councils have reduced their opening times without significantly impacting customers.